Table of content

 When giving feedback, be precise and prioritize only the most important points.
 The DI style values efficiency and clarity, so feedback that is too vague or padded with excessive commentary can lose its impact.

 Individuals with a DI personality type thrive in roles that encourage initiative, demand rapid execution, and reward forward-thinking strategies.
-Following is a list of best jobs for DiSC high D and I.
+Following is a list of the best jobs for DISC high D and I.

 Read more about ideal careers for the DISC D personality type!